PABannier/cs_notes_tips_tricks/unix_tips.md

 ## Symbolic links

+Unlike a hard link, a symbolic link does not contain the data in the target file.
+It simply points to another entry somewhere in the file system.
+This difference gives symbolic links certain qualities that hard links do not have, such as the ability to link to directories, or to files on remote computers networked through NFS.
+Also, when you delete a target file, symbolic links to that file become unusable, whereas hard links preserve the contents of the file.

+Note that when you remove the symbolic link, you don't remove the underlying file.

 ```
-ln
+ln -s <SOURCE_FILE> <TARGET_FILE>
 ```

 Allows you to create a symbolic link.
-A symoblic link at a location points to a specific file.
-When you remove the symbolic link, you don't remove the underlying file.

 ```
 ls -l